SecondeJK/dev-theatre-2/content/blog/ethics.md

 So in this case, with Gatsby, you'd have _thought_ that the alarm bells went off at GatsbyHQ, and the board would push the button to get a Public Relations consultancy to handle the hot potato.

-What actually happened was the CEO put out a statement saying, to words of this effect, "We are sorry that you feel offended, running this business is hard, we're launching a Cloud Product soon by the way, we are not actually going to do anything about the points raised because we don't care".
+What actually happened was the CEO put out a statement saying, to words of this effect: "We are sorry that you feel offended, running this business is hard, we're launching a Cloud Product soon by the way, we are not actually going to do anything about the points raised because we don't care".

 ### PR Damage is administered